Christopher Lehmann-Haupt

-Christopher Lehmann-Haupt (June 14, 1934 – November 7, 2018) was an American journalist, editor of the New York Times Book Review, critic, and novelist, based in New York City.
+Christopher Lehmann-Haupt (June 14, 1934 – November 7, 2018) was an American journalist, editor of The New York Times Book Review, critic, and novelist, based in New York City.
 He served as senior Daily Book Reviewer from 1969 to 1995.

 Biography

-Lehmann-Haupt was born on June 14, 1934 in Edinburgh, Scotland, while his parents were visiting his mother's family.
+Lehmann-Haupt was born on June 14, 1934, in Edinburgh, Scotland, while his parents were visiting his mother's family.
 He was the eldest of three sons of Leticia Jane Hargrave Grierson, a Scottish teacher and editor from Edinburgh, and Hellmut Otto Emil Lehmann-Haupt, a German-born graphic arts historian and bibliographer.
 His family lived in New York City.
-Christopher had two younger brothers, Carl and Alexander.
+Christopher had two younger brothers, Carl and Alexander (a member of Ken Kesey's Merry Pranksters).

 It was not until Lehmann-Haupt traveled to Berlin in 1947 to live with his father for a year that he learned about his father's Jewish ancestry.
 His parents had divorced, and his father had gone to Berlin in 1946 with the Allied Armies’ Monuments, Fine Arts and Archives section to help recover art works stolen by the Nazis and to revive German cultural life.
 In 1948 his father married again, to Rosemarie Mueller.
 They had two children, John and Roxana Lehmann-Haupt, half-siblings to Christopher and his brothers.

 Lehmann-Haupt was educated at the Ethical Culture Fieldston School in New York, The Putney School in Vermont, and Swarthmore College.
 He did postgraduate work at the Yale School of Drama, from which he graduated in 1959 with a Master of Fine Arts degree in theater history and dramatic criticism.

+Lehmann-Haupt died on November 7, 2018, due to complications from a stroke.